dierickonline/testrepo/README.md

 # testrepo
-Test Repo: first time use of GitHub
+Test Repo: first time use of GitHub.
+Here I will try to learn GitHub.